-Government Agencies: Contact your local DMV (Department/ Registry Motor Vehicles), Voter Registration, and the IRS (Internal Revenue Services) with your new address.
+Contact your local DMV (Department/ Registry Motor Vehicles), Voter Registration, and the IRS (Internal Revenue Services) with your new address.
 If you’re a veteran, include The Department of Veterans Affairs.
 If you’re an immigrant or temporary visitor, include the INS office (Green Card, visas and/or work permits).

 Your streaming services (Netflix, Hulu, Rhapsody, etc.), shopping services (like Amazon) and mapping services (such as Google Maps) will need your new address too.